ActivisionGameScience/sagemaker-tensorflow-serving-container/README.md

 # SageMaker TensorFlow Serving Container

+##### Differences from upstream
+This fork shows how to modify the SageMaker TensorFlow Serving Container to accept images using the reserved `'b64'` key when making requests to TensorFlow Serving's REST interface.
+Models also need to be modified to decode the images received as input.
+See container/sagemaker/tensorflow-serving.js, test/resources/models/create_cifar_image.py, and scripts/curl.sh for details.

 SageMaker TensorFlow Serving Container is an a open source project that builds docker images for running TensorFlow Serving on [Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/).